-1.4.1 - Structured feedback an the syllabus (semester-wise / y- obtained from 1) Students 2) T Employers and 4) Alumni ear-wise) is A. All 4 of the above
+1.4.1 - Structured feedback and review of А. All 4 of the above

+the syllabus (semester-wise / year-wise) is

+obtained from 1) Students 2) Teachers 3)

+Employers and 4) Alumni

+File Description Documents Provide the URL for stakeholders' feedback report Nil Upload the Action Taken Report of the feedback as recorded by the Governing Council / Syndicate / Board of Management No File Uploaded Any additional information No File Uploaded

+1.4.2 - The feedback system of the

+Institution comprises the followingA.
+Feedback collected, analysed

+and action taken made available

+on the website

 File Description Documents

-Provide the URL for stakeholders' feedback report https://collegeholkar.org/pdfs/students_m erged%20(1).pdf
+Provide URL for stakeholders' feedback report Nil

-Upload the Action Taken Report of the feedback as recorded by the Governing Council / Syndicate / Board of Management View File

 Any additional information No File Uploaded

-1.4.2 - The feedback system of Institution comprises the follo A. Feedback collected, analysed and action taken made available on the website

-File Description Documents

-Provide URL for stakeholders' feedback report https://collegeholkar.org/pdfs/students_m erged%20(1).pdf

-Any additional information View File

-TEACHING-LEARNING AND EVALUATIO N
+TEACHING-LEARNING AND EVALUATION

 2.1 - Student Enrollment and Profile

 2.1.1 - Enrolment of Students

-2.1.1.1 - Number of students a dmitted (year-v wise) during the year
+2.1.1.1 - Number of students admitted (year-wise) during the year

-5814

 File Description Documents

-Any additional information View File
+Any additional information No File Uploaded

 Institutional data in prescribed format View File

-0 d categories (SC, ST, OBC, Divyangjan, etc.) (exclusive of supernumerary seats)
+2.1.2 - Number of seats filled against reserved categories (SC, ST, OBC, Divyangjan, etc.) as per the reservation policy during the year (exclusive of supernumerary seats)

-2719 File Description Documents Any additional information View File Number of seats filled against seats reserved (Data Template) View File 2.2 - Catering to Student Dive rsity 2.2.1 - The institution assesses s both slow and advanced learners students' learning levels and organises special programmes for s. from different social-economic backgrounds, h is followed to identify advanced and slow programs/zero classes for newcomers are nning of every session.
-Learning Level Identia fication Mechanism - ls are assessed through Academic Aptitude he basis of CCE & Semester Examination and phases.
-Strategies for Student t Engagement: As per NEP-2020, components of the educational philosophy adopted is a blend of knowledge, skills, values and attitudes for holistic development of the students irrespective of their pace of learning Strategies adopted for r slow learners: Many students from rural, semi urban areas are first-generation learners and it is a matter of pride that we are able to mentor them.
-Extra classes / Remedial Coaching.Special chamber Consultation hours.
+File Description Documents

+Any additional information No File Uploaded

+Number of seats filled against seats reserved (Data Template) View File

+2.2 - Catering to Student Diversity

+2.2.1 - The institution assesses students' learning levels and organises special programmes for both slow and advanced learners.

+As the students hail from different social-economic backgrounds, an integrated approach is followed to identify advanced and slow learners.
+Orientation/induction programs/zero classes for newcomers are conducted at the beginning of every session.
+Learning Level Identification Mechanism Student learning levels are assessed through Academic Aptitude Evaluation (AAE) on the basis of CCE & Semester Examination and are executed in three phases.
+Strategies for Student Engagement: As per NEP-2020, components of the educational philosophy adopted is a blend of knowledge, skills, values and attitudes for holistic development of the students irrespective of their pace of learning Strategies adopted for slow learners: Many students from rural, semi urban areas are first-generation learners and it is a matter of pride that we are able to mentor them.
+Extra classes / Remedial Coaching.
+Special chamber Consultation hours.
 Additional learning material.
 Peer Teaching.
 Peer learning.
-Re-iterating of conceptual knowledge.

-- Mentor-Mentee System.

-- Pairing of learners.

-- Special Lectures and Interactions.

-- Provided basic communication skills.

-- LMS and Google classrooms.

-- Problem solving consultation sessions.

-Strategies for the advanced learners:

-Exemplary learners across departments are given additional learning support and suitable platform to kindle their brilliance through following measures.

-- Supplementing them with challenging assignments (HOTS). - Encouraging them to create. - Aptitude/Innovation is ignited through giving them Seed Money. - Conduction of various value-added certificate courses, extension lectures, workshops. - Encouraging for extra certificate courses SWAYAM, NPTEL, IGNOU etc. - Promoting participation in Inter-institutional competitions. - Promoting for competitive examinations. - Disseminating information regarding scholarships. - Participating in Student exchange programmes. - Personality development and leadership training.
+Reiterating of conceptual knowledge.Mentor-Mentee System.
+Pairing of learners.
+Special Lectures and Interactions.
+Provided basic communication skills.
+LMS and Google classrooms.
+Problem solving consultation sessions.
+Strategies for the advanced learners: Exemplary learners across departments are given additional learning support and suitable platform to kindle their brilliance through following measures.
+Supplementing them with challenging assignments (HOTS).
+Encouraging them to create.
+Aptitude/Innovation is ignited through giving them Seed Money.
+Conduction of various value-added certificate courses, extension lectures, workshops.
+Encouraging for extra certificate courses SWAYAM, NPTEL, IGNOU etc. Promoting participation in Interinstitutional competitions.
+Promoting for competitive examinations.
+Disseminating information regarding scholarships.
+Participating in Student exchange programmes.
+Personality development and leadership training.

 File Description Documents

-Upload any additional information View File
+Upload any additional information No File Uploaded

 Paste link for additional information Nil